 - Salt and ground black pepper to taste

-Place about 3-4 tbsp of filling in the center.
+- Place about 3-4 tablespoon of filling in the center.
 Use a brush or your finger to moisten the edges of the pie dough and fold over, pressing the edges to seal.
 Use a fork to crimp the edges and hold the seal.